tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

     ]
 }
 ```
-**Note:** JSON is not th same as a javascript object.
-In json, both the key and value must have quotes.
+**Note:** JSON is not the same as a javascript object.
+In JSON, both the key and value must have quotes.
-This is json.
+This is JSON.
 ```json

 {